 There are accommodations for 20 guests in 10 private cabins below deck which are rustic and fitting of a mid-1800’s style windjammer.
 Each is equipped with two built-in, wooden, single bunks and electric lighting.
 The cabins are bright, clean, comfortable and supplied with fresh linens, towels and warm blankets.

 Highlights of the Floating B&B include:

-- A complimentary evening sail with great views of Traverse City, with meal
+- A complimentary evening sail with great views of Traverse City

 - Spending the night aboard the beautiful Manitou, dockside

 - A full breakfast prepared from scratch on a woodburning stove